CreepySkeleton/proc-macro-error/README.md

 - Warnings are emitted only on nightly, they are ignored on stable.
 - "help" suggestions can't have their own span info on stable, (essentially inheriting the parent span).
-- If a panic occurs somewhere in your macro no errors will be displayed.
+- If your macro happens to trigger a panic, no errors will be displayed.
 This is not a technical limitation but rather intentional design. `panic` is not for error reporting.
-- Temporary incompatible with `proc_macro_hack`, unfortunately.
-No worries, some highly trained people are working on it!

 ## MSRV policy